drgimenez/lyra_integration/README.md

     Contains the main solution code to implement Part 2 of the requested requirement.
     Include a description in the comments.

-* **src/contracts/ERC20_Token.sol**
+* **src/contracts/TestContract.sol** and **src/contracts/TestContract2.sol**
-    This contract inherits from the OpenZeppelin ERC20 contract to emulate the operation of a compatible ERC20 token, in order to test the functionalities requested for the test.
+    These contracts are for testing purposes only

 * **test/lyraLocalEnvironment.test.js**
     Contains the tests on the requested functionalities for Part 1.

 * **test/strandsContract.test.js**
-    Contains the tests on the requested functionalities for Part 3.
+    Contains the tests on the requested functionalities for Parts 2 and 3.

 ### Used libraries